 Excluding the mandatory essentials of booking flights and accommodation and even if you’re only travelling overseas for a short period of time there are a number of easy to forget items it’s important to cross off before hopping on a plane.

-Prevent stress by ensuring you’ve considered these 10 things to do before you travel internationally.
+Prevent stress with these smart travel tips.
+Here are 10 things to do before you travel.

 1. Check your Passport